mikf/gallery-dl/docs/configuration.rst

     the API key found in your user profile, not the actual account password.

-    Note: Leave the ``password`` value empty or undefined to get prompted for a passeword when performing a login (see `getpass() <https://docs.python.org/3/library/getpass.html#getpass.getpass>`__).
+    Note: Leave the ``password`` value empty or undefined to be prompted for a passeword when performing a login (see `getpass() <https://docs.python.org/3/library/getpass.html#getpass.getpass>`__).